Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 Please check the [Installation Guide](/INSTALLATION.md) to find out how you can install the Dynamic Mapper.

-## User Gide
+## User Guide

 Please check the [User Guide](/USERGUIDE.md) to find a comprehensive guidance how to use the Dynamic Mapper.

 ## Architecture

-Please check the [Architecture overview](/ARCHITECTURE.md) if your eager to understand how it is implemented.
+Please check the [Architecture overview](/ARCHITECTURE.md) if you are eager to understand how it is implemented.

 ## API